aniritafc/Vision---License-Plate/README.md

 Recognition of License Plates

-Recognition of portuguese license plates in Matlab using image processing
+Recognition of license plates in Matlab using image processing